 Budget – Antares B&B and Suites

 Harbour views from a historic building in central Olbia.
-Rooms from from approx. €50 per night.
+Rooms from approx. €50 per night.

 Mid Range – Grand Hotel President